opensearch-project/project-website/_posts/2021-10-11-opensearch-security-concepts.markdown

 * __Roles__ are used to implement *authorisation*.
 Any authenticated user can have one or more roles.
 Roles define what permissions a user has for particular indices.
 * __Permissions__ define what a user is allowed to do.
 For example,  the permissions of a user may grant READ access to data, but do not allow WRITE or DELETE operations.

-Apart from these basic security controls, OpenSearch also supports advanced features like Document- and Field-level security.
-We will cover those in follow-up articles as well.
+Apart from these basic security controls, OpenSearch also supports advanced features like LDAP authentication.
+You can find articles about it on the [Eliatra blog](https://eliatra.com/blog/opensearch-security-part-5-ldap-authentication/){:target="_blank"} too.

 ### TLS Encryption - REST Layer